We may earn a commission when you buy using our links.

 As mentioned above, you can either let IDrive hold onto the encryption key to allow the company to reset your password if ever you forget it, or you can retain the key yourself to ensure that nobody can access your encrypted data.
 Keep in mind that if you want to opt for the private encryption, you need to do it when you first sign up, as there’s no option to change that once you start uploading.

-When choosing your password and encryption key, make sure to pick strong and different ones, as no matter how well-encrypted and protected your data is, there’s always a chance someone may obtain or steal your password.
+When choosing your password and encryption key, make sure to pick strong and different ones, as no matter how well-encrypted and protecting your data is, there’s always a chance someone may obtain or steal your password.

 IDrive’s support team is one of the best out there, as the enormous online backup service offers 24/7 support, with two main communication channels; email and live chat.
 No matter when you need assistance, just fire up the live chat client, and you’ll get a support representative looking at your issue and answering your questions in a matter of minutes.
 At least that’s what we got when we tried contacting the support at 4 AM to ask about some issues that we “theoretically” had.
 Even though we asked some pretty obvious questions, the support representative was patient enough to address every issue we had.